ErinFinnegan/AdobeApplication/3_ThoughtsOnHandlingDeveloperFeedback.md

 - Not feeding the trolls.

 I also knew that the editors of AnimeNewsNetwork had my back.
 When someone even jokingly threatened physical violence once, they were banned from the forum \(with an explanation from the head of the company\) before I saw the message.
 The editors stepped in when the readers got too aggressive at times.
 It's important to plan in advance for that kind of scenario as well.
 In other words:
-- How does Adobe deal with customers making violent threats or stalking the Community Engineer?
+- How does Adobe deal with customers making threats or stalking the Community Engineer?

 ## Twitter as a Resource

-Soon I found that, with enough followers, Twitter was a great resource for writing the column.
+Soon, I found that with enough followers, Twitter was a great resource for writing the column.
 At any time of day or night,  I could crowdsource answers to un-Goolge-able questions \("Hey what was the title of that anime with the pirate cat?" etc.\).

 A loyal Twitter following that feels a personal connection can be a great resource.
 For Adobe, a dedicated, respected community person could get helpful feedback, such as:
 - What's our top bug that you'd like to see squashed today?